The Red Lion at Hellidon, Northamptonshire

 Did you Know?

 Sophie Grigson, English chef, TV presenter, food author at one time lived in Hellidon with her two children Florence and Sidney and former husband, seafood expert William Black.
 They moved to the village from London.
 “I still love waking up in the morning to trees, peace and quiet,” she said at the time.
 Her mother was the equally famous culinary chef & food writer Jane Grigson.
-In 2019 Sophie moved to Puglia, Italy
+In 2019 Sophie left Hellidon & moved to Puglia, Italy

 The estimated population of the village in 2020 was 265 yet the highest ever recorded figure was 449, in 1861, one hundred and sixty one years ago!
-The village has witnessed a declining population of 184 as farm labourers & other villagers have migrated away from the rural areas to the growing urban areas such as Daventry.
+The village has witnessed a declining population as farm labourers & other villagers have migrated away from the rural areas to the growing urban areas such as Daventry.

 Hellidon used to be the centre of an ironstone quarrying industry until the 1950s and an industrial railway operated in the area, which conveyed ironstone to the Great Central line at Charwelton which surprisingly had a railway station!

 The 14th century church, St John the Baptist is at the hub of the village.
 When the church bells rang for the first time to celebrate the end of the 2nd World War it was discovered that bees had set up home in the belfry during the long enforced silence and laid over a hundredweight of honey in the mechanism of the clock!
+A real sticky situation!

 Contact: redlion@freespiritpubs.co.uk 01327 261200